 A Paddocks Sectional Title Lifestyle Blog

 A basic principle in sectional title schemes is that the body corporate must maintain the common property, while owners must each maintain their section.
-It is for this reason that it is important to establish which parts of the scheme form part of common property.
+It’s for this reason that it’s important to establish which parts of the scheme form part of common property.

 Common property is defined in section 1 of the Sectional Titles Act 95 of 1986 (“the ST Act”) and section 1 of the Sectional Titles Schemes Management Act 8 of 2011 (“the STSM Act”) as follows:

 “‘common property’, in relation to a scheme, means:

 (a) the land included in the scheme;

 (b) such parts of the building or buildings as are not included in a section; and